Cryptide456/Slingshot_Take_Home_Challenge/README.md

 Option 1: In order to use the application, all you have to do is download the files and open them in an IDE of your choice.
 The one I used and prefer is Visual Studio Code.
 Any IDE is fine as long as it supports HTML, CSS, and Javascript.
 When you run the application, a prompt will pop up asking you to add a word to the trie.
 You can input up to 6 words.
 Once all the words have been added to the trie, they will be displayed in a list format with a search bar in order to search through the trie.
 When you refresh the page, the trie will clear and you will again be prompted to input words for the trie.
 This time you can enter new words that will be stored in the trie.

-Option 2: You can also automatically run this application using the following link: https://cryptide456.github.io/Slingshot_Take_Home_Challenge/
+Option 2: You can automatically run this application which is hosted online using the following link: https://cryptide456.github.io/Slingshot_Take_Home_Challenge/

+Resources used: Some of the resources I used include a mixture of google and stackoverflow in order to better understand what a Trie is and the functionality of a Trie.